 I laugh and humor her as she flails around, he hair becoming steadily more frizzed as the night goes on.

 Sirius and the others join in on the dance crowd now.
-Sirius uses his wand to amplify the music, turns down the lights and ignites a spectrum of cascading sparks above our heads that illuminate the room in a rainbow of color and light.
+Sirius uses his wand to amplify the music, turns down the lights to a soft blue that ignite a spectrum of cascading sparks above our heads that illuminate the room in a rainbow of color and light.
 To my right, I spot a very drunk looking Lily dancing with James, who looks more thrilled than I’ve ever seen him at his situation.
 He has his hands on her waist and she is giggling like mad.
-I wonder how many drinks she’s consumed.

-I spot Sirius now, a few feet away, and shuffle over near to him.
-He sees me and smiles broadly.
-He moves close until our bodies are pressed together, whether on purpose or from the pressure of the moving bodies around us, I don’t know or care.
+Sirius moves close until our bodies are pressed together, whether on purpose or from the pressure of the moving bodies around us, I don’t know or care.
 He wraps his arms around my waist and brings me even closer.
 I hesitantly reach out my hands to wrap them around his neck.
 I can smell his cologne, feel his torso against mine.
 The alcohol has made me clumsy, and he ends up half holding me up as we move to the music.
-I look up at him and he’s looking intently at me, with a twinkle in his eye.
+I look up at him and he’s looking intently at me, with a twinkle in his eyes.
 My legs feel like they’re on fire with tingles and my stomach won’t sit still.

 I gulp my drink down as I make my way back over to Remus, who is now laughing and chatting with Emmeline and Marigold.

 His bright expression falters for a moment and he looks concerned when he catches sight of me.
-“Rora, how many have you had?”
+“Rora, how many drinks you had?”

 I laugh again, “Who could say?”
 I sway on my heels.
 “Say…what were you saying about how much they told me earlier?”

 “No, no Remus” I say.
-“I remember, you were going to say something…” But I trail off as I catch sight of Sirius, who is now across the room laughing and talking to a redheaded sixth year Ravenclaw girl, who I was surprised had managed to sneak in, and a few other Gryffindors.
+“I remember, you were going to say something…” But I trail off as I catch sight of Sirius, who is now across the room laughing and talking to Marlene and a few other Gryffindors.
 Sirius is the tallest in the group, and he is very much the center of attention.
 They all stare admiringly up at him as he recounts a story or joke for them.
-The sixth year redhead is slowly biting her lip as she stares intently at him, one of her hands grasped around his forearm.
+Marlene is slowly biting her lip as she stares intently at him, one of her hands grasped around his forearm.
 Evidently she has forgotten all about Ricky.